 Implementation must be grounded in key principles.
-In coherence with those mentioned in section 1.1., the principle of the rule of law is fundamental: it means that the law is the same for everyone, and everyone needs to abide by it.
+In coherence with those mentioned in section 1.1, the principle of the rule of law is fundamental: it means that the law is the same for everyone, and everyone needs to abide by it.

-^{61.} This box derives from Jean-Arnold Vinois' intervention at the Florence School of Regulation: http://fsr.eui.eu/brexit-impactenergy-jean-arnold-vinois/
+^{64.} This box derives from Jean-Arnold Vinois' intervention at the Florence School of Regulation: http://fsr.eui.eu/brexit-impactenergy-jean-arnold-vinois/

-This principle of the rule of law is too often poorly applied in EU decision making, as if indeed some were more equal than others.
-This became quite visible in the Economic and Monetary Union budgetary governance when the rule of law was not applied in 2003 when France and Germany were not sanctioned for breaking the 3% public deficit rule.
+This principle of the rule of law is sometimes poorly applied in EU decision making, as if indeed some were more equal than others.
+This became quite visible in the Economic and Monetary Union budgetary governance in 2003 when France and Germany were not sanctioned for breaking the 3% public deficit rule.
 To avoid a similar fate for the Energy Union Governance, we now turn to new ways to ensure that Energy Union decisions are efficiently and effectively implemented in Europe.